 The yearly subscription is £35 - £40, for full details see THE CLUB page.

 Do you have social evenings or club outings?

 Every year we have a Christmas Buffet at the club and also a Christmas Evening Dinner in a local restaurant.

 We also have a social evening at the club in July when we are not meeting regularly.
 Occasionally we have inter-club battles which are part competition and part social.

-or our News page for the most recent.
+or our LATEST NEWS page for the most recent.

 Do you have workshops, tutorials or lectures?

 During the season every week that we don’t have a competition we have a workshop, tutorial or lecture.

 Subjects for workshops or tutorials can be suggested by members and, depending on the subject, it could be hosted by a member, an expert from outside the club or a professional.